leighton-smith/leighton-smith/README.md

 - I'm Leighton Smith!
-- I'm a Chatbot Trainer💞️
+- I'm a Data Analyst.
-- I focus on LLM projects,creating AI conversations, prompt authoring & response editing/rating.
-- I'm passionate & showing people ways Artificial Intelligence & Generative AI can improve their lives.
-- Let's chat about how I can fine-tune your model!
+- I'm love meaningful projects, sql, and working remotely.
+- :cloud: My head is in the cloud, obsessing over details
-- 📫 You can reach me at smith.leighton015@gmail.com or leightonmclean.718@populii.ai
+- 📫 You can reach me at smith.leighton@outlook.com or leightonmclean.718@populii.ai

 <!---
 leighton-smith/leighton-smith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.